Adancurusul/some_tiny_interpreters/Readme.md

 ## Updates

 >v0.0.1 :Only integers are supported, and only 26 English letters are used as variables
-v0.0.2 :Only support integers, but it can be named in any C language variable name
+v0.0.2 :Only support integers, but it can be named in any C language variable name(a lot of bugs  )
-v0.0.3 :Supports double-precision floating-point arithmetic
+v0.0.3 :Supports double-precision floating-point arithmetic (a lot of bugs  )
 v0.0.4 :Supports pow,powf,sqrt,exp,log,ln,sin,cos,tan,arctan,artsin,arccos,sinh,consh,tanh math library operation